igakilab/gopigo/ipblteachingmaterials/04_final_competition.md

   - A robot goes out from the filed.
 - A game will end after 10 miniutes has elapsed.

 # Flow of Final Competition (Robots move autonomously)(Final Day AM)
 - Shooter and Guard robots achieve their objectives **autonomously**.

 ## Steps
 - **First**, both teams Locate each robot at each start position.
 - Referee starts the judge program in the shooter's raspbian.
-  - Referee downloads the judge program ``wget http://bit.ly/judge_final`` at the shooter's program (gopigo-python program) directory.
+  - Referee downloads the judge program ``wget http://bit.ly/judge_final -O ipbl_judge_final.py`` at the shooter's program (gopigo-python program) directory.
   - **Note**
     - the gopigo-python program and the ipbl_judge...py should be located at same directory.
     - Images captured by the gopigo-python program are also saved at the directory.
   - Referee checks whether no image exists to be judged in the shooter program's directory.
-  - Execute `sudo python ipbl_judge_final.py 30 75 105`
+  - Execute `sudo python ipbl_judge_final.py 30 75 105 TeamDoraemon`
     - 30 75 105 means default hue value of yellow, green and blue, respectively.
-In actual minigame, each team indicates each base h value for judge program.
+In actual final competition, each team indicates each base h value for judge program.
+    - TeamDoraemon means a team name which does not include space character.
 - The team of Shooter offers wifi ip address of the Shooter.
   - Referee displays score.txt on the browser based on the wifi ip address.
     - `ipbl_judge_final.py` shows the shooter's score in the following url.